 You use Active Directory Domain Services (AD DS) as your identity provider and Active Directory Federation Services (AD FS) 2.0 for identity federation.

 You have one single, established Yammer Basic or Enterprise network that has active users.

-For information about how users are managed in Yammer Enterprise, see Manage Yammer users across their life cycle from Office 365.
+For information about how users are managed in Yammer Enterprise, see Manage Yammer users across their life cycle from Microsoft 365.